Encephalitis and brain injury claims

 - Early recognition and prompt treatment is the key to a more successful outcome avoiding serious brain injury.

-- Our experienced clinical negligence team includes lawyers dual-qualified as doctors and nurses who have a real in-depth knowledge and understanding of the difficulties relating to encephalitis clinical negligence claims and are specialists in this area.
+- Our experienced medical negligence team includes lawyers dual-qualified as doctors and nurses who have a real in-depth knowledge and understanding of the difficulties relating to encephalitis medical negligence claims and are specialists in this area.

-- Wherever possible, our experienced clinical negligence solicitors will obtain interim payments of compensation at the earliest stages to assist with obtaining the tailored professional input required for your needs and rehabilitation.
+- Wherever possible, our experienced medical negligence solicitors will obtain interim payments of compensation at the earliest stages to assist with obtaining the tailored professional input required for your needs and rehabilitation.

 Encephalitis is a rare, but serious, condition which causes the brain to become inflamed either through infection or though the body’s own immune system attacking the brain.
 It requires urgent medical treatment in hospital and can be life threatening for individuals of all ages, but the earlier treatment is started, the more successful the outcome is likely to be.